fasterius/simple-zoom.nvim/README.md

 {
     -- Hides the tabline when zooming.
-This is useful if you generally don't -- use tabs and would like the tabline to be hidden while zoomed, while not -- having to set a global `vim.o.showtabline = true` elsewhere in your -- config.
+This is useful if you generally don't -- use tabs and would like the tabline to be hidden while zoomed, while not -- having to set a global `vim.o.showtabline = false` elsewhere in your -- config.
 If you have `vim.o.showtabline = false` you should also set this -- option to false.
     hide_tabline = true